A new tool by Google is to test and give you the recommendation to improve performance, SEO, security, best practices, and accessibility.

-Its fantastic tool and you can use in multiple ways.
+It’s a fantastic tool, and you can use it in multiple ways.

 That’s right – so many ways.
-If you are a developer, you can use it with Node.js to run a test programmatically.
-There are already few tools in the market powered by Lighthouse who offer continuous site performance monitoring.
+If you are a developer, you can use Node.js to run a test programmatically.
+There are already a few tools in the market powered by Lighthouse that offer continuous site performance monitoring.

-Let’s find out how you run lighthouse test against your site.
+Let’s find out how you run the lighthouse test against your site.

 Start from the easiest one.